Courts of England and Wales: Criminal cases

 Either way offences are intermediate offences such as theft and, with the exception of low-value criminal damage, maybe tried either summarily (by magistrates) or by judge and jury in the Crown Court.
 If the magistrates consider that an either way offence is too serious for them to deal with, they may "decline jurisdiction" which means that the defendant will have to appear in the Crown Court.
 Conversely, even if the magistrates accept jurisdiction, an adult defendant has a right to compel a jury trial.
 Defendants under eighteen years of age do not have this right and will be tried in a youth court (similar to a magistrates' court) unless the case is homicide or else is particularly serious.

 A magistrates' court is made up in two ways.
 Either a group (known as a "bench") of "lay magistrates", or a district judge, will hear the case.
-A lay bench must consist of at least three magistrates.
+A bench must consist of either two or three magistrates.
 Alternatively, a case may be heard by a district judge (formerly known as a stipendiary magistrate), who will be a qualified lawyer and will sit singly, but has the same powers as a lay bench.
 District judges usually sit in the more busy courts in cities or hear complex cases (e.g. extradition).
-Magistrates have limited sentencing powers.
+Magistrates and District Judges have the same limited sentencing powers.

 In the Crown Court, the case is tried before a recorder (part-time judge), circuit judge or a High Court judge, and a jury.
 The seniority of the judge depends on the seriousness and complexity of the case.
 The jury is involved only if the defendant enters a plea of "not guilty".